frappe/erpnext_documentation/user/manual/en/regional/india/gst-3b-report.md

 1. Since GST is a destination based tax, please make sure all Indian Customers and Suppliers have gst state (even the Unregistered ones).

-2. Nil rated, exempted or non-gst items have is_nill_rated or is_non_gst checkbox checked.
+2. Nil rated, exempted or non-gst items have Is nill rated or Is Non GST checkbox is checked in the item master.

 <img class="screenshot" alt="GST Settings" src="{{docs_base_url}}/assets/img/regional/india/gst-item.png">

 3. Proper account heads are entered in GST Settings.

-4. Proper eligibility_for_itc field is selected.
+4. Proper Eligibility For ITC field is selected.
 For eg: All Other ITC or Ineligible